jamiehenzy/Genome_analysis_DGE/README.md

 # DGE_analysis
-## Material for Unit 3 of the Genome Analysis course at Northeastern University
+## Material for the module on performing differential gene expression analysis on RNA-seq data lives here.
+This module is part of the "Genome analysis" course at Northeastern University.